Europe, Barcelona, Spain, Travel

 I have visited Park Güell several times over the years, from when I first solo traveled around Spain in 2012 to now after moving to Barcelona in 2023.

-In this guide, I aim to answer some of the most common questions for you to have a smooth enjoyable visit to Park Güell in Barcelona.
+In this guide, I try to answer some of the most common questions for you to have a smooth enjoyable visit to Park Güell in Barcelona.

 Let’s explore Park Güell together!